Guide to Navigating FDA Regulatory Approval Process

 Once the FDA has approved the device application, the sponsor must register the business that will produce and distribute the device within the United States and “list” their device.

-Submitting documents to the FDA for approval can be a complex and time-consuming process, with even experienced sponsors omitting necessary steps or overlooking action items.
-To ensure successful completion of this critical task, seek advice from professionals who have been through it before – consultants, industry veterans and experts will know exactly what is required in each step of the journey toward product approval.
-Connecting with these knowledgeable people upfront can save any business valuable resources while also setting them up on their path towards success.
+Submitting documents to the FDA for approval can be a complex and time-consuming process.
+Even experienced sponsors sometimes omit necessary steps or overlook action items.
+To ensure successful completion of this critical task, seek early advice from professionals who have been through it before.
+Consultants, industry veterans and experts will know exactly what’s required every step of the journey toward product approval.
+Start connecting with these experts upfront to save valuable resources while also setting yourself up on the path towards success.

 Work with a manufacturer dedicated to quality management and manufacturing.
-At Nortech, we have a flexible and robust quality system to help us spot obsolete components in products, as well as other software and tools with a variety of capabilities to complete link and trace and different analysis.
-We have a variety of testing equipment, as well as design capabilities we use to further prepare our client devices for their regulatory approval process.
-Read more about how to evaluate a manufacturer’s quality system here.
+At Nortech, we have a flexible and robust quality system.
+Our in-depth system helps us spot obsolete components in products, as well as other software and tools with a variety of capabilities to complete link and trace and different analysis.
+We have a variety of testing equipment, as well as design capabilities we use to further prepare our client devices for regulatory approval processes.

-It can be challenging to put all the pieces together to gain approval for a new device.
-Our team at Nortech is ready to provide design, engineering, and manufacturing support to you in this journey.
-Contact us for more information.
+It can be challenging to put all the pieces together to gain approval for new devices.
+Our team at Nortech is ready to provide design, engineering, and manufacturing support to you on this journey.
+With our guide to navigating FDA regulatory approval process and a trusted manufacturer, your devices will be approved more efficiently than ever.
+Contact a trusted Nortech representative for more information today!

-Although Nortech does not offer regulatory approval consulting services, our program managers will help ensure your testing and prototype deliverables are on track to meet your budget and timeline requirements in the approval journey.
+*Nortech does not offer regulatory approval consulting services.
+However, our program managers will happily ensure your testing and prototype deliverables are on track to meet your budget and timeline requirements in the approval journey.
 Please refer to the FDA’s online resources including Device Advice Comprehensive Regulatory Guidances